A chef prepares a dish at a food stall with a green neon sign, "Kusina Filipina." Stacks of plates and utensils are in view.

 A popular counter-service style barbecue house, Cherry Street Bar-B-Que is located inside a historic former bank in the Port Lands district.

-Authentic smoked meat is prepared on the patio over live oak fires, a cooking technique brought here by Pitmaster Lawrence La Pianta, who gained experience in the Kansas City Barbeque Society competitive cooking circuit.
-Order a portion of their barbecued meats like brisket, pulled pork, turkey breast, smoked chicken, sausages and ribs or get a large sampler platter to share.
+Authentic smoked meat is prepared on the patio over live oak fires, a cooking technique introduced by Pitmaster Lawrence La Pianta, who gained experience in the Kansas City Barbeque Society's competitive cooking circuit.
+Order a portion of barbecued meats, such as beef brisket, pulled pork, turkey breast, smoked chicken wings, and baby back ribs or opt for a large sampler platter to share.

-Cherry Street Bar-B-Que is open on Wednesdays to Sundays.
+Cherry Street Bar-B-Que is open daily and offers weekly specials.

 Location: 275 Cherry Street, Toronto